gohugoio/hugoDocs/content/en/_common/functions/js/options.md

 JSX
 : {{< new-in 0.124.0 />}}
 : (`string`) How to handle/transform JSX syntax.
 One of: `transform`, `preserve`, `automatic`.
-The default is `transform`.
+Default is `transform`.
 Notably, the `automatic` transform was introduced in React 17+ and will cause the necessary JSX helper functions to be imported automatically.
 See https://esbuild.github.io/api/#jsx.

 JSXImportSource
 : {{< new-in 0.124.0 />}}